aimeemikaelac/root_of_trust/README.md

 script called.
 In future, this will be done using a signed ramdisk image rather than the filesystem.

 ## Dependencies
 The various scripts rely on certain Python packages, which in turn rely on certain Ubuntu packages.
+Also, your kernel needs to support Fuse.

 Ubuntu packages:
 - **python2**
 - **python-dev**
 - **python-pip**
+- **fuse**
 - **libfuse-dev**

 Python packages (available in requirements.txt):